bitrise-io/stacks/content/changelogs/aws/aws-mac-virtualized.md

 ### AMI version `2025W14-sonoma16`

-Added the initial version stable stack [macOS Sonoma with Xcode 16.0-16.2](../../stack_reports/aws/aws-mac-virtualized-sonoma16.md) with the following Xcode versions:
+This is an update of the previous version (`2024W47-sonoma16`) with the following Xcode versions:
 - Xcode 16.0
 - Xcode 16.1
 - Xcode 16.2

+For more details, see [the changelog of the Xcode 16.x stack](../../osx-xcode-16.0.x.md).

 #### AMIs by Region